KrouTm/BattleShipX/README.md

 <img src="Pictures/right size.png">

 - The program does not have artificial intelligence in case it hits an '■' and keeps trying in the same area until it finishes destroying the entire ship for example.
-It may happen that the program may reach the same place where it had already reached before.
+It may happen that the program may hit the same place where it had already hit before.
 So it makes the PC a practically irrelevant opponent, being almost impossible for it to beat the user.

 <img src="Pictures/pc not smart.png">
 <img src="Pictures/pc not smart0.png">